rbtLong/CurryingConnections/README.md

 this is executed for updates or deletes. **Rows/Row**, here we expect rows to be returned, the former approach was to use the data adapter from ADO.Net to fill the the dataset/data table and acquire data from it.

-Here is a typical flow our database connection operations.
+Here is a typical flow of how a database connection runs.
 1. **Scalar**: Connect to DB -> Execute SQL Cmd -> Supply Needed Parameters -> Execute Scalar -> Acquire First Column of First Row or Null
 2. **Non-Query**: Connect to DB -> Execute SQL Cmd -> Supply Needed Parameters -> Execute Non-query (updates, deletes, ect) -> Rows Affected
 3. **Rows**: Connect to DB -> Execute SQL Cmd -> Supply Needed Parameters -> Use ADO API's to fill data rows -> Extract the data